Carbon Cycle Definition

 The carbon cycle is the cycle by which the element carbon moves through our Earth’s various systems.
 It is a fascinating and complex process because living things, atmospheric changes, ocean chemistry, and geologic activity are all part of this cycle.

+Carbon is an essential element for life as we know it because of its ability to form multiple, stable bonds with other molecules.
 This is why nucleotides, amino acids, sugars, and lipids all depend on carbon backbones: carbon provides a stable structure that allows the chemistry of life to happen.
 Without carbon, none of these molecules could exist and function in the ways that permit the chemistry of life to occur.

 The graphic below illustrates some common ways in which carbon moves through the ecosystem:

-Function of Carbon Cycle
+Carbon Cycle Steps

 Carbon in the Atmosphere

-To become part of the carbon cycle, carbon atoms start out in gaseous form.
+To become part of the carbon cycle, carbon atoms start out in a gaseous form.
 Carbon dioxide gas – CO2 – can be produced by inorganic processes, or by the metabolisms of living things.

-Today, carbon is also released into the atmosphere through the activities of living things, such the exhalations of animals, the actions of decomposer organisms, and the burning of wood and fossil fuels by humans.
+Before Earth had life on it, carbon dioxide gas likely came from volcanic activity and asteroid impacts.
+Today, carbon is also released into the atmosphere through the activities of living things, such as the exhalations of animals, the actions of decomposer organisms, and the burning of wood and fossil fuels by humans.